A Musician's Portrait: Brandon Blake

 Can you see the sansula as a serious tool?

 Absolutely.
 I don't need to think about that for a long time, because it is self-explanatory for everyone who hears the Sansula.
 I took them to Tennessee and introduced them to Victor Wooten's world-famous Bass Nature Camp Wooten Woots.
 I showed my various playing techniques including the idea with the magnets.
 People were thrilled - both by the sound and the way they played.
 Victor Wooten and his brothers (all world-famous music virtuosos and also absolutely great people) said that they had never seen a person play the way I did before.
 The way I use the Sansula, they called it 'groundbreaking'.
 Victor later came to Seattle for a concert series and invited me to join him and the drummer J.D.
 Blair to stand on the stage.
 I was humbled and overwhelmed to be able to stand on one of Seattle's hippest jazz stages with my childhood idol.
 I performed with them for three evenings and enjoyed playing.
 It was perfect - even though I had only started playing Sansula nine months earlier.
 People actually wanted autographs and photos of me after the show, which was incredible.
 But it would never have happened to me if the HOKEMA Sansula were not simply a world-class instrument.
 You just can't say it any other way!

 Which of the HOKEMA instruments would you call your favorite?

 The Sansula Renaissance because of its durable drum and robust sound.
-This allows me to use the percussive techniques that I incorporate during the game.
-In addition, it is also strong enough to be played by very young children without having to worry about damage.
-It is also the only one of my instruments that my 100 year old grandmother can play.
+This allows me to use the percussive techniques that I incorporate during the playing.
+In addition, it's also strong enough to be played by very young children without having to worry about damage.
+It's the only one of my instruments that my 100 year old grandmother can play.